SpaceBoo/TPB-scraper/README.md

 TPB_scraper --top -range 1 100
 ```
 This command writes the details of the top 100 torrents to a file.
 Output is tab-delimited with one entry per line, ideal for importing into a database.
-As a crontab entry:
 ```bash
 0 12 * * * TPB_scraper --top -range 1 100 > ~/TPBS/Data_Files/$(date '+%Y-%m-%d')
 ```
-This crontab entry collects and writes the data daily to a file named for the date.
+As a crontab entry, data is collected daily and written to a file named for the date.

 # Future Development
 For future development I plan to collect data daily through the use of cron-tab entries and compile this data into a database potentially JSON or SQL.
 This data will eventually be used for something interesting, idk I haven't thought that far yet.